kelvinmcneil757/kelvinmcneil757/README.md

 I played **college basketball** at the University of Delaware & the University of North Carolina at Greensboro and now use my leadership experience from the court to drive **team success in product strategy!**!

 ## Personal Note
-I am married and have two children that I adore.
+I am married to my amazing wife and have two children that I adore.
 I love my family and I'm extremely grateful for them.